Minxrod/PTC-EmkII/readme.txt

 - WASD = dpad
 - Arrow Keys = ABXY
 - Q = L
-- Numpad1 = R
+- E = R
 - Enter = Start
 - RShift = Select

 Special keys:
 - Home: Disable/Enable keyboard
-- PageUp: Zoom x1
+- Numpad1: Zoom x1
-- PageDown: Zoom x2
+- Numpad2: Zoom x2
 - End: Disable/Enable keyboard buttons

 KEYBOARD and INKEY$() are approximated by typing on the keyboard.
 Note that currently, not all keys are mapped, so some symbols are currently unable to be typed (ex. $ or %)